unff/coursePlanner/README.md

 DONE: allow only 3 per left-hand container
 DONE: find out why calculus isn't processing its prereq correctly.
 DONE: clean up course codes
-NEXT: sticky sidebar for credit counting
+DONE: sticky sidebar for credit counting
-turn sidebar into a component
+DONE: turn sidebar into a component
-make the course requirement layout more intuitive
+DONE: make the course requirement layout more intuitive
-move sidebar data to courseServiceList?
+DONE: move sidebar data to courseServiceList?
 Maybe?
-make sidebar work from Observables
 course cant exist in the same container as it's pre-req
 if a course is removed, also remove any courses that have it as a prereq
 improve styles on unmet prereqs on hover (hard to read)

+#### Phase Two:
+incorporate persistence (localStorage or Chrome Storage or FireBase or something) incorporate grade tracking make the model react to grades (allow third course if GPA > 3.x)

 #### Notes:
 look at appComponent: